maratai/craftery/sff.md

 # Alien Science Fiction
 - Adrian Tchaikovsky. *Children of Time* and *Children of Ruin*.

+# Anthologies (multiple authors)
+- George Damtsios, Roger Rovento, and Marios Dimitriadis, eds.. *The Metal Chapters: Volume Two*.
+Nota bene: One of my short stories, "Echoes Down an Endless Hall," is included.
+An extremely cool concept anthology in which the selected stories were also done as metal songs - for mine, music/lyrics by Roger Rovento, performed by Xelyruth.

 # Arthurian Fantasy
 Note that I've placed Parke Godwin's Arthuriana under **Historical Fiction**.